Hust-ZhengXing/Coursera-ML-Matlab/README.md

 # Coursera-ML-Matlab

-Coursera Machine Learning Task by Matlab
+This project is for Coursera course Machine Learning given by Prof. Andrew Ng , coding tasks are finished with MatLab